SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/sale/approve-quote.md

 2. Review the details about the sale.
 3. Select **Approve** or **Deny**.

-![Mobile CRM: Quote approval -mobile-screenshot][img2]
+![Mobile CRM: Quote approval -app-screen][img2]

 ## Turn on push notifications for quote approval

 1. Tap the **Task** icon and select **Settings**.
 1. Select **Notifications**.
-1. At the bottom of the list, toggle *Quote approval request* and/or *Quote approval response* depending on your responsibilities.
+1. At the bottom of the list, turn on/off *Quote approval request* and *Quote approval response* depending on your responsibilities.

 ## Related content